Chapter 4: Construction Details, Section 17: Clearing and Grubbing

 - Determine if dead, dying, or otherwise unstable trees in the right-of-way but outside the clearing limits constitute a hazard.
 Any such trees should be

-- Ensure that the burial of debris, both on and off the right-of-way, is not aesthetically detrimental and does not create contamination problems.
+- Verify that the burial of debris, both on and off the right-of-way, is not aesthetically detrimental and does not create contamination problems.
 Keep accurate records whenever any solid waste that might interfere with future work is disposed of by burying it adjacent to the roadway.
 Show this information on the as-built plans.

-- Ensure that tree branches extending over the roadway are cut off as required by Section 17-2.03B, “Clearing,” of the Standard Specifications.
+- Check that tree branches extending over the roadway are cut off as required by Section 17-2.03B, “Clearing,” of the Standard Specifications.
 During the removal of additional branches, direct the contractor to give the trees a balanced appearance.

 - A checklist showing locations where clearing is incomplete may be necessary in the final stages of the operation.
 Complete payment should not be made until all areas have a neat and finished appearance.